JaviVegas/SymphoBot/readme.md

 # **SymphoBot**

-**Symphobot** is a discord bot that can play audio from online videos on a voice channel from any server of your choice.
+**SymphoBot** is a discord bot that can play audio from online videos on a voice channel from any server of your choice.

 ## Getting Started